 But the details you see in Lower Diabaig also add to the attraction.
 The red telephone box next to the white building adds a "Local Hero" feel, while the large abandoned fishing vessel at the west end of the shingle beach is an obvious focal point.
 And the pier is fascinating, and still used by occasional small fishing boats.

-Although the public road finishes at Lower Diabaig, a track continues along the coast to Craig, two miles to the north west, and home to one of the Scottish Youth Hostels Association's more remote hostels.
+Although the public road finishes at Lower Diabaig, a track continues along the coast to Craig, two miles to the north-west, and home to a mountain bothy.
 From here the coastal track continues another five miles until it picks up the public road at Redpoint, which then continues via Badachro to Gairloch.
 The irony is that although Lower Diabaig and Redpoint are only some seven miles apart on foot, the shortest road distance between them, via Kinlochewe and Loch Maree, is 45 miles.